 It is always difficult for me to explain what I am doing or where I stand as a musician.
-One day I am writing music for a film produced in LA, the next day I am conducting two orchestras in Boston, and still another day you might find me writing a concert piece for a choir in Sweden.
+One day I am writing music for a big budget TV, the next day I am conducting an orchestra in Boston, and still another day you might find me writing a piece of concert music, orchestrating a feature movie or for the BBC Proms.
 The rest of the time I could be creating my own virtual instruments, exploring new technologies or developing my own computer tools to compose music more effectively.
 I love exploring, I love expanding my comfort zone and I love pushing the boundaries!

 Because of this mindset my output can be eclectic and it is difficult for me to describe my work in musical terms, at least at this point of my career.
 The same way I speak five languages, I also love learning and using different musical approaches.
 What remains is the passion and love I put in my music.
 When I compose I always have a clear dramatic intent in mind: I want every note I write, every sound I create to carry this meaning, to create a coherent whole.
 My music can depict a story, or it can be abstract, it can open the listener to something else or it can be a mirror of one’s interior life, the context and the intent change, but it is always saying something!